BillysKes/customer-segmentation-retail/README.md

 ![image](https://github.com/BillysKes/customer-segmentation-retail/assets/73298709/36c86628-1654-449b-bbb8-ee1aa0818890)
+* bin size = 15

-The majority of customers made a purchase recently
+A significant portion of customers made a purchase relatively recently(past 2 and a half months)

 # 4. Clustering Algorithm

 ## 4.1 Selecting the number of clusters